Donor Legacy Project

-The Donor Legacy Project aims to provide resources that can assist donors to create and submit information to the Voluntary Register.
-We use the word ‘legacy’ in our title as we are aware that many donors are aging, may be unwell or unfortunate circumstances may occur.
+The Donor Legacy Project aims to provide video or written resources that can assist donors to create and submit information to the Voluntary Register.
+The word legacy is used because many donors are ageing or may be unwell.
 By documenting information or creating a legacy, offspring will be able to grasp an understanding of the donor.

 When donor-conceived adults were asked the ways in which they would hope donors might document their information, the top results included videos, letters and online photo storybooks.

-Watch below for an example of a donor legacy video, as provided by Ian Smith, a sperm donor from the 1980s.
+Watch the video below for an example of a donor legacy video provided by Ian Smith, a sperm donor from the 1980s.

 What to say

-Donor-conceived people also identified the top ten details they would like to learn about their donors.
-Here is a resource that provides this list along with other questions to consider.
-It may be helpful to print this and highlight the questions that feel comfortable to answer.
+Donor-conceived people also identified the top 10 details they would like to learn about their donors.
+You can read their responses along with other questions to consider.

 Creating a donor legacy